nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 #### Pros & Cons

 There are'n much drawbacks with this Pattern, as it solve all our issues we encountered sofar.
-So, maybe there is not a better way, but there may be a sweeter way...
+So, maybe there is not a better way, but just a sweeter way...

 * * *